scalapb/ScalaPB/customizations.md

 # Custom types

 You can customize the Scala type of any field.
-One use case for this is when you want to wrap a primitive value in a class that enforce unit correctness in a type-safe way.
-For example:
+One use-case for this is when you would like to use type-safe wrappers around primitive values to enforce unit correctness.
+For example, instead of using an integer for time fields, you can wrap in a `Seconds` class.

 {% highlight proto %}
-message Weather {
+message Connection {
-  optional float temperature = 1 [(scalapb.field).type = "mydomain.Fahrenheit"];
-  optional int32 wind_speed = 2 [(scalapb.field).type = "mydomain.Mph"];
+  optional int32 timeout_secs = 1 [(scalapb.field).type = "mydomain.Seconds"];
 }
 {% endhighlight %}